Riettsruff/currency-converter/README.md

 # currency-converter
-Uses the Frankfurter API to track Foreign Currency Exchange Rates issued by the European Central Bank
+Use the Frankfurter API to track Foreign Currency Exchange Rates issued by the European Central Bank